 Interestingly, Icelandic horses haven't changed since Viking times.
 No horses have been imported to the island since the tenth century — so every horse you’ll encounter is purebred.

-The meeting point for the Glacier Hike is at the Sólheimajökull parking lot, by the yellow school bus at 11 AM.
-The meeting time for the glacier hike is the time selected in the booking widget.
-The meeting point for the Horse Riding part is at Vík,...)
+The meeting point for the Glacier Hike is at the Sólheimajökull parking lot (by the yellow school bus).
+The meeting time: October - March at 10 am April - September at 11 am The meeting point for the Horse Riding part is at Vík (by the Vík Horse Ad...)

-The meeting point for the Glacier Hike is at the Sólheimajökull parking lot, by the yellow school bus at 11 AM.
-The meeting time for the glacier hike is the time selected in the booking widget.
+The meeting point for the Glacier Hike is at the Sólheimajökull parking lot (by the yellow school bus).
+The meeting time:

-The meeting point for the Horse Riding part is at Vík, by the Vík Horse Adventure stables, meeting time (from April to October) is 16:45 PM, (from November to March) - 15:45 PM.
-The meeting point is directly at our stable on Smiðjuvegur 6 in Vík.
+The meeting point for the Horse Riding part is at Vík (by the Vík Horse Adventure stables, Smiðjuvegur 6).
+The meeting time:

 Please be careful with SatNavs!
 The location of our stable on Google Maps is in the correct place (Vík Horse Adventure, 63.416699, -18.996465), but some SatNavs try to lead you down a steep gravel bank from the nearby roundabout where you will get stuck.